 This content has been automatically translated from Ukrainian.

-Most video games have quests at the beginning of the game that introduce the player to the world and help them learn how to control the character and understand the interface.
+Most video games have quests at the beginning of the game that introduce the player to the world and help them learn to control the character and understand the interface.

 This post doesn't have any additions from the author yet.